"Caution is appropriate. Preparedness is appropriate. Panic is not."

 "Don't use bleach," Apple directs in recently released cleaning guidance for its products.
 The tech company says it's safe to gently wipe keyboards and displays with a 70% isopropyl alcohol wipe or Clorox Disinfecting Wipes.

 Gerba recommends disinfecting wipes for cleaning other surfaces, too.
 With spray-and-wipe products, consumers often wipe the product up before it can do its job.
-But in studies done in people's homes, they are more likely to let a surface air-dry after swabbing it with the wipe, giving the disinfectant compounds time to work.
+But in studies done in people's homes, they are more likely to let a surface air dry after swabbing it with the wipe, giving the disinfectant compounds time to work.

-I would go ahead and suggest that we do the same with the rest of the skin on our body.
+I would go ahead and suggest that we do the same with the rest of the skin on our bodies.
 But first, exfoliate.
 Dead skin cells are fast food for viruses and bacteria.
 The virus can

 live inside and outside of your body, and the immune system cannot fight it there.

 If you are on a budget, you can't afford or cannot find disinfecting products, then wash surfaces with hot water and soap.
 Let the studs stay for 30 seconds(minimum) before you rinse or wipe it off.
 Another product on the cheap is white vinegar.
 Wipe the surfaces with it, let it sit for 30 min, wash it off.
-There are no studies that support this claim, but the popular folklore swears by it.
+There are no studies that support this claim, but popular folklore swears by it.
 Hydrogen peroxide and rubbing alcohol can also be used for cleaning.
 The catch is, surfaces must be cleaned every three hours throughout the day in areas with heavy traffic.

 How about if you don't have soap?
 Then your solution is boiling water.